 If you really want to cut down on waste, and costs, buy in bulk when you can.
 This means that you’re going to need enough space to store extra cooking ingredients and other things.
 When you buy your food from the bulk bins at your local market, it means there is less packaging used in the process.
 On top of that, you won’t need to keep driving down to the store to buy smaller lots of food.
 This doesn’t just go for things that can be eaten either.
 You can buy your other kitchen products in bulk, like washable towels for cleaning up spills and wiping down your kitchen benches.

 Cook in Bulk

-Many people don’t even factor in how they are going to cook when they’re working one a newer, greener kitchen design.
+According to kitchen designers Kitchen Professionals, many people don’t even factor in how they are going to cook when they’re working on a newer, greener kitchen design.
 Cooking large meals in bulk is so much more efficient than cooking just one meal at a time, especially if you are only cooking for yourself.
 It doesn’t use much more power, if any extra at all.
 However, you will need to have a kitchen area that can handle the larger pots and pans, and the extra washing up and preparation that comes with making huge meals all at once.
 You will need extra prep’ space, not to mention somewhere to store all of your extra food.
 If that means having a larger freezer, you’re going to need to consider how that will affect your eco-friendly kitchen design.